Child Protection Policies

-Anyone being investigated for any crime or charged with any criminal offence.
+Anyone being investigated for any crime or charged with any criminal offense.

-*Program Managers should reference the ERS Handbook for next steps.
+*Program Managers should reference the ERS Handbook for the next steps.

 IF A PERSON KNOWINGLY CHOOSES NOT TO REPORT AN INCIDENT OR ANY SUSPICION OF CHILD ABUSE OR EXPLOITATION, THEIR RELATIONSHIP WITH EPI WILL BE SUSPENDED OR TERMINATED, BASED ON THE RESULTS OF AN INVESTIGATION.